realworldocaml/book/book/prologue/README.md

 The last two decades has seen OCaml attract a significant user base, and language improvements have been steadily added to support the growing commercial and academic codebases.
-By 2012, the OCaml 4.0 release had added Generalised Algebraic Data Types (GADTs) and first-class modules to increase the flexibility of the language.
+By 2012, the OCaml 4.0 release had added Generalized Algebraic Data Types (GADTs) and first-class modules to increase the flexibility of the language.
 Since then, OCaml has had a steady yearly release cadence, and OCaml 5.0 with multicore support is around the corner in 2022.
 There is also